simon-ritchie/apysc/docs_src/source/animation_scale_x_and_y_from_point.md

 # animation_scale_x_from_point and animation_scale_y_from_point interfaces

-This page will explain the `animation_scale_x_from_point` and `animation_scale_y_from_point` method interfaces.
+This page explains the `animation_scale_x_from_point` and `animation_scale_y_from_point` method interfaces.

 ## What interfaces are these?

-The `animation_scale_x_from_point` method interface will create an `ap.AnimationScaleXFromPoint` instance (animation setting instance and the subclass of the `AnimationBase`) and you can animate x-directional scale with it from a specified x-coordinate.
+The `animation_scale_x_from_point` method interface will create an `ap.AnimationScaleXFromPoint` instance.
+You can animate the x-directional scale with it from a specified x-coordinate.

-Similarly, the `animation_scale_y_from_point` method interface will create an `ap.AnimationScaleYFromPoint` instance and you can animate y-directional scale with it from a specified y-coordinate.
+Similarly, the `animation_scale_y_from_point` method interface creates an `ap.AnimationScaleYFromPoint` instance.
+You can animate the y-directional scale with it from a specified y-coordinate.

 These interfaces exist on a `GraphicsBase` subclass (that has the `scale_x_from_center` and `scale_y_from_center` interfaces), such as the `Rectangle` or `Circle`.